JasonSimms/LilliumStockCalculator/README.md

 -------------End of Data for aapl------------ Execution time: 1.167ms

+### NOTES
-*note dates are in QUANDL friendly input.
+* dates are in QUANDL friendly input.
 Output for the printout message could be achieved using Moment.JS formatting but was ommitted for speed.
-*Minification or Uglifying could also improve execution speed.
+* Minification or Uglifying could also improve execution speed.